thehulkess/wordle/README.md

 python wordle.py

-Then program will give you a suggestion to try in wordle.
+The program will give you a suggestion to try in wordle.
 It will then ask for the result of the word.
 The format of that is:

 XXXXX